Blue Jays vs. Yankees MLB Betting Odds, Trends & Prediction

 Blue Jays vs. Yankees MLB Betting Trends

-Blue Jays are 4-1 SU in their last 5 games when playing on the road against NY Yankees
+Blue Jays are 2-5 SU in their last 7 games when playing as the underdog

 Blue Jays vs. Yankees MLB BETTING PREDICTION

 Take the under.
-The under is now 4-1 in the Blue Jays’ last five games against the Yankees, is 7-3 in their last 10 games when playing at Yankee Stadium and is 11-2 in their last 13 games played in the month of April dating back to last season.
-On the other side, the under is 11-3 in the Yankees’ last 14 games overall, is 6-1 in their last seven games this season and is 4-1 in their last five divisional matchups.
+The under is 4-1 in the Blue Jays’ last five games against the Yankees, is 11-3 in their last 14 games played in the month of April and is 11-4 in the Yankees’ last 15 games overall.
+The under is also 9-3 in the Yankees’ last 12 games against an opponent from the American League, is 4-1 in their last five games against a divisional foe and is 5-1 in their last six games played on a Sunday.